 One or two sodas here and there is fine, but if you are buying several sodas a day it can really add up.
 They are usually more expensive than water, and less healthy for you too!
 If it’s safe for drinking, opt for tap water in the restaurants and fill up a water bottle before you go out on a day of sightseeing.
 In some countries you simply have to drink bottled water to avoid getting sick, so just remember to buy it in supermarkets and not in restaurants!
 I travel with the Ohyo Collapsible Water Bottle and a Bobble BPA-Free 550 ml Water Bottlewhich can filter water as you drink.

 Eating out is expensive and after a while it can be frustrating having to find somewhere to eat every day.
 Sometimes you just want a decent home-cooked meal.
-Staying in a place with a kitchen allows you to eat what you want, develop your cooking skills and save money on food.
+Staying in a place with a kitchen allows you to eat what you want, freedom to pick what you will eat for dinner and, develop your cooking skills and save money on food.
 I have been following the paleo diet and it is much easier to eat healthy foods if I’m preparing my own meals!

 Eating local food is usually cheaper and tastier.
 In Vietnam for instance, it is cheap to eat pho noodles or rice paper rolls, but if you order western food like a burger or pasta, you will usually have to pay a lot more.